McDonald's CEO out over 'poor judgment' in relationship with employee

 Breaking News Emails

-McDonald's announced Sunday that its chief executive has "separated from the company" after demonstrating "poor judgement" in having a relationship with an employee.
+McDonald's announced Sunday that its chief executive has "separated from the Company" after demonstrating "poor judgment" in having a relationship with an employee.

-The company said in a press release that Steve Easterbrook violated company policy by engaging in the consensual relationship, but did not provide further details.
+It was determined by McDonald's Board of Directors that Steve Easterbrook violated company policy by engaging in the consensual relationship, the company said in a press release.
+McDonald's did not detail the employee's position in its statement.

 Easterbrook has been replaced with Chris Kempczinski, who served as president of McDonald's USA, to lead the company.
 Kempczinski was has also been elected to the McDonald's Board of Directors.